 With a personal brand, you can truly be yourself, so you don’t have to go out and find new causes to support or activities to build your company brand.
 Think about some real life qualities and interests that make you unique and then show off those qualities.

-4. Make valuable connections.
+4. Personal branding means making valuable connections.

 When networking, use your own brand to establish valuable connections.
 If you’re networking in person, elements of your brand can make for natural conversation starters and talking points.